Tutorial#

 Screenshot of installing the Simple ML for Sheets addon

-4. In the Google Sheets spreadsheet, check that Simple ML is visible in the Extensions menu.
-If the addon is not visible, wait a few seconds and refresh the page.
-The addon can take a minute to appear after being installed.
+4. In the Google Sheets, open Simple ML for Sheets in the Extensions menu.
+If it is not visible, wait a few seconds and refresh the page.
+The addon can take up to a minute to appear after being installed.

 Screenshot of opening the Simple ML for Sheets extension in yourspreadsheet